alphadyn/ai/postboard_app/README.md

 ## Features

-- Rich-text message composer with bold, italic, underline, and bullet list formatting
+- Rich-text message composer with headings, quotes, links, code, lists, highlighting, subscript, superscript, and other formatting controls
+- Bold formatting is unselected by default and is applied only when explicitly enabled
 - Person name, username, date, time, and optional location fields
 - Post editing and deletion in the timeline
 - Search across post text and metadata